seeu-inspace/easyg/README.md

 ### <ins>Information Disclosure</ins>

+What is information disclosure?
+- Data about other users, such as usernames or financial information
+- Sensitive commercial or business data
+- Technical details about the website and its infrastructure

+What are some examples of information disclosure?
+- Revealing the names of hidden directories, their structure, and their contents via a robots.txt file or directory listing
+- Providing access to source code files via temporary backups
+- Explicitly mentioning database table or column names in error messages
+- Unnecessarily exposing highly sensitive information, such as credit card details
+- Hard-coding API keys, IP addresses, database credentials, and so on in the source code
+- Hinting at the existence or absence of resources, usernames, and so on via subtle differences in application behavior
 - If you need to find UUID from an email, try to register the user and see if in the response it's disclosed. [[Reference](https://twitter.com/intigriti/status/1217794181982302208)]

+How do information disclosure vulnerabilities arise?
+- Failure to remove internal content from public content
+- Insecure configuration of the website and related technologies
+- Flawed design and behavior of the application